ka1130/just-sudo-it/_posts/2017-03-27-jekyll-on-windows-part2.md

 + [Markdown cheatsheet on GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 + [A great video series by Wes Bos](https://masteringmarkdown.com/).
     You might have known the guy before, he’s the author of fabulous courses on JavaScript, Flexbox and more.
-Some of them are free, the others paid.
+Some of them are free, the others are paid.
 I purchased the one on [EcmaScript6](http://wesbos.com/es6-for-everyone/) and it proved a great value for money.

 ## Using a custom domain with Jekyll